BarbaraMoran/BarbaraMoran/README.md

 ...and I really enjoy coding!

-In the last months I've been studying at the [Adalab bootcamp](https://adalab.es/cursos-desarrollo-web "Adalab's Homepage"), where I've learnt the **main technologies** to start my way as a Front End Developer:

 - 🌠 JavaScript (ES6) and third-party web services (APIs)
 - 🌠 Creation of SPAs with React